Exactly simulating stochastic chemical reaction networks in sub-constant time per reaction: Simulation data

-More precisely, all of this happens when we sample the length of a collision-free run.
+\todo{DD: This paragraph is somewhat repetitive with early statements.} More precisely, all of this happens when we sample the length of a collision-free run.
 The algorithm described in the proof of \Cref{lem:sample_coll_efficient} involves summing terms that are the output of the log-gamma function.
 These outputs are always represented as f128 values, which take roughly twice as long to add or subtract as f64 values, accounting for the unconditional slowdown in all population sizes in f128 compared to f64.
-However, for sufficiently small values as input to log-gamma, for efficiency we compute log-gamma using f64 values, even though we then store that output in an f128 to add the terms, and in this case $n \leq 10^{10}$ will imply that case.
-The additional slowdown for $n \ge 10^{11}$ is because the computation of log-gamma itself switches to using f128 values internally, and this computation is sufficiently complex that the constant factor increase here is more noticeable; in particular, computing the natural log function is a significant factor in computing log-gamma, but natural log for f128 is not supported yet in Rust, so we had to write our own software implementation of natural log as well.
+However, for sufficiently small values as input to log-gamma, for efficiency we compute log-gamma using f64 values, even though we then store that output in an f128 to add the terms.
+The additional slowdown for $n \ge 10^{11}$ is because the computation of log-gamma itself begins switching to using f128 values internally, and this computation is sufficiently complex that the constant factor increase here is more noticeable; in particular, computing the natural log function is a significant factor in computing log-gamma, but natural log for f128 is not supported yet in Rust, so we had to write our own software implementation of natural log as well.

 Regarding the performance of the rebop Python package versus the rebop pure Rust crate: the rebop documentation claims \begin{displayquote} \emph{Performance and ergonomics are taken very seriously.
 For this reason, two independent APIs are provided to describe and simulate reaction networks:} \begin{itemize} \item \emph{a macro-based DSL implemented by} [\verb!define_system!], \emph{usually the most efficient, but that requires to compile a rust program;}